Career / Getting Experience

 Modern systems administration looks very different compared to just 10 years ago.
 Additional layers have been implemented to combat common device management scenarios.
 You can learn a lot about today's IT administration by enabling MDM features that are probably already present on your devices.

-For instance, Office 365 Mobile Device Managementallows you to enable or disable certain functions such as the ability to install apps, log into particular services, or protect a lost device by remotely wiping it.
+For instance, Office 365 Mobile Device Management allows you to enable or disable certain functions, such as installing apps, logging into particular services, or protecting a lost device by remotely wiping it.

 The Bottom Line